eekcoopuw/jobmon/docsource/advanced_usage.rst

 that a downstream Task needs, the resources will not be checked and bound until the downstream is about to run and all of it's upstream dependencies have completed.
-To do this, the user can provide a function that will be called at runtime and return an ExecutorParameter object with the resources needed.
+To do this, the user can provide a function that will be called at runtime and return a ComputeResources object with the resources needed.

 For example ::

-    from jobmon.client.api import ExecutorParameters
+    import sys
-    from jobmon.client.templates.unknown_workflow import UnknownWorkflow as Workflow
-    from jobmon.client.templates.bash_task import BashTask
+    from jobmon.client.tool import Tool

     def assign_resources(*args, **kwargs):
         """ Callable to be evaluated when the task is ready to be scheduled